Skip to main content

 HERCULES was a pivotal, phase 3, double-blind, randomized controlled trial of 145 patients with aTTP/iTTP assessing the efficacy and safety of CABLIVI in combination with PEX and immunosuppressive therapy.

-Patients were then randomized to receive CABLIVI (72) or placebo (73) for the duration of daily PEX and 30 days thereafter.
-Patients could receive extended treatment for up to 28 days if signs of underlying disease persisted, such as suppressed ADAMTS13 activity levels.1,2
+A pivotal, phase 3, double-blind trial of 145 adult patients randomized to receive CABLIVI, PEX, and immunosuppressive therapy (72) compared with placebo, PEX, and immunosuppressive therapy (73) for the duration of daily PEX and 30 days thereafter.
+Patients could receive extended treatment for up to 28 days if signs of underlying disease persisted, such as suppressed ADAMTS13 activity levels.
+There were 2 patients in each group that did not receive any immunosuppressive therapy.1,2

 Key efficacy endpoints1,2